Four people die of Covid-19 in Nowshera

 NOWSHERA: Four people including a woman died of coronavirus in Nowshera district on Friday as six more persons tested positive for Covid-19, officials said.

-Deputy Commissioner Shahid Ali Khan, Qazi Medical Complex (QMC) Deputy Superintendent Dr Zahid Khan and Medical Superintendent of the District Headquarters Hospital briefed the media on the latest situation of the viral disease in the district.

 The officials said those who lost battle to the viral disease were Ms Qadar Gulla, 65, a resident of Dag Behsud, Bashiruddin, 57, of Nowshera Kalaan, Zaffar Niaz Jan, 40, a resident of Dag Ismail Khel, and 57-year-old, Jangrez Khan of Sher Garhi.
-They said five of the six persons who tested positive for the fast-travelling virus included Mohammed and wife of Saeedur Rehman, Shamsur Rehman, 15, and 10 years old daughter of Dr Muhammad Nabi of the QMC and Noor Muhammad.
-The number of Covid-19 patients in the Nowshera district now stands at 67.
+They said five of the six persons who tested positive for the virus included Mohammed and wife of Saeedur Rehman, Shamsur Rehman, 15, and 10 years old daughter of Dr Muhammad Nabi of the QMC and Noor Muhammad.